 List the final cook temperature and time for all raw animal food prepared using noncontinuous cooking.
-Include monitoring procedures and corrective actions if the requirements for this step are not met:

-• Food must be fully cooked before serving, hot holding or holding under time as public health control (TPHC).

-5. Serve, hot hold, cool or use TPHC

-Describe how the food will be served, hot held, cooled and cold held, or held using time as public health control (TPHC).
-Include monitoring procedures and corrective actions if the requirements for this step are not met:

-- Maintain hot food at 135°F or above. - After proper cooling, maintain cold food at 41°F or below. - If using TPHC, write procedures in advance and maintain them in the food establishment.
+Include monitoring procedures and corrective actions if the requirements for this step are not met: Food must be fully cooked before serving, hot holding or holding under time as public health control (TPHC).
+5. Serve, hot hold, cool or use TPHC Describe how the food will be served, hot held, cooled and cold held, or held using time as public health control (TPHC).
+Include monitoring procedures and corrective actions if the requirements for this step are not met: Maintain hot food at 135°F or above.
+After present and the present of the prese After proper cooling, maintain cold food at 41°F or below.
+If using TPHC, write procedures in advance and maintain them in the food establishment.
 Hot food (135°F or above) can be held up to 4 hours after it is removed from temperature control.